pbs-assess/TTTworkshop/README.md

 | PAC   | Elise Keppel |

 For email list: Add Philina and Robyn.
 Leave Brooke, Jackie and Marianne on emails even though they can't make it.
 First day - no Catarina, Michael.

+[If we want breakout room, Dunsmuir is available Wed-Fri, $250 per day].